Photo: Chip Somodevilla/Getty Images

 Billionaire Tom Steyer is a former hedge fund manager who's become known for his philanthropy and liberal activism.
-In 2012, he left his role at Farallon Capital to promote alternative energy.
-Come 2013, he founded NextGen America: an environmentally focused nonprofit and political action committee.
-He also launched the "Need to Impeach" campaign in 2017, spending $10 million on a national ad urging proceedings against the president, according to Forbes.
-He has since resigned his positions at NextGen and Need to Impeach to pursue the Democratic nomination.
+In 2017, he launched "Need to Impeach," spending $10 million on a national ad campaign urging Congress to impeach President Trump, according to Forbes.
+He has since resigned his position to pursue the Democratic nomination.

 - Current position: Philanthropist and activist